karthickprabakaran/Venzo/README.md

 firebase deploy
 ```

+### Backend Deployment (Render)
+1. Connect your GitHub repository to Render
+2. Configure environment variables in Render dashboard
+3. Deploy automatically on push to main branch### Backend Deployment (Render)
+1. Connect your GitHub repository to Render
+2. Configure environment variables in Render dashboard
+3. Deploy automatically on push to main branch

 ### Environment Variables
 Ensure these variables are set in your deployment environment:
 - `MONGODB_URI` - MongoDB connection string
 - `PORT` - Server port (usually set automatically by hosting provider)
+- `NODE_ENV` - Set to 'production' for production builds
+- `NODE_ENV` - Set to 'production' for production builds

 </details>